Skip to content

 • Different specs on different branches

-• Independent tasks from the same spec
+• Independent tasks from the same execution wave

-• Soft claims to avoid duplicate work
+• Atomic claims to avoid duplicate ownership

 /flow-next:work dispatches worker subagents with fresh context per task.
 Each worker re-anchors against the spec, task, and git state before editing.
+In a parallel wave, workers implement, test, commit, and return task-unique handovers without marking tasks done or running plan-sync.
+The conductor joins the whole wave, integrates it, then runs the existing per-task review, completion, and tracker gates before deferred plan-sync runs.

 Solo concurrency is mostly about not losing context: